 There are several ways you can get back the Minimize, Maximize, and Close button bar by using keyboard shortcuts.
 Some relate to Adobe Premiere (and After Effects), while others are Windows keyboard shortcuts.
 This means some of the following keyboard shortcuts will work on both Windows and Mac, while others are specifically for Windows.

-There are other keyboard shortcuts that will have ultimately have the same effect, however I’ve only mentioned the ones that are the easiest to use.
+There are other keyboard shortcuts that will ultimately have the same effect, however, I’ve only mentioned the ones that are the easiest to use.

-Method 1: Toggle button bar using keyboard shortcut
+Method 1: Toggle the button bar using keyboard shortcut

-As already stated, you can toggle the Minimize, Maximize, and Close button bar on and off by using the keyboard shortcut Ctrl + \ on Windows or Cmd + \ on Mac.
+As stated, you can toggle the Minimize, Maximize, and Close button bar on and off using the keyboard shortcut Ctrl + \ on Windows or Cmd + \ on Mac.

 On a Windows keyboard, the backslash key is immediately above and to the right of the Ctrl key on the left side of the keyboard.
 On a Mac keyboard, the backslash key is usually on the right, next to the Return key.

-I have also seen someone suggest the use of Ctrl + Shift + \ as a keyboard shortcut.
+I have also seen someone suggest using Ctrl + Shift + \ as a keyboard shortcut.
 Although this combination of keys will work the inclusion of the Shift key is unnecessary.
 It’s the Ctrl + \ that is important.

-Method 2: Restore button bar with keyboard shortcut and Maximize
+Method 2: Restore the button top bar with keyboard shortcut and Maximize

 This is another way of fixing the missing Minimize, Maximize, Close button problem in Adobe Premiere Pro or After Effects.
 It takes slightly longer than Method 1, but not by much, and it’s just as easy to do.

 First, use the keyboard shortcut Alt + Space Bar.
 This will open a small panel with Restore, Move, Size, Minimize, Maximize and Close.